FreelanceMY Logo

 Your industry lacks mature freelance markets (traditional manufacturing, government services, civil service).
 You prioritise clear work-life boundaries and minimal evening/weekend labour.

 You have 5+ years' demonstrated experience and a track record of client satisfaction.
-You have 6–12 months' emergency savings to buffer income volatility without panic.
+You have 6–12 months of emergency savings to buffer against income volatility without panic.

 You possess business acumen: pricing correctly, negotiating contracts, managing cash flow, and maintaining discipline.

 Your role (software development, design, writing, strategy consulting) has mature, high-paying freelance markets.
-You value autonomy, flexible schedule, and potential income is enough to accept corresponding financial uncertainty.
+You value autonomy, a flexible schedule, and potential income, and are willing to accept the corresponding financial uncertainty.

 Many Malaysian professionals successfully blend formal employment with freelance side income.

-A RM 5,000 day job provides base security and benefits, while RM 2,000–5,000 monthly freelance work provides income upside without full financial dependence.
+An RM 5,000 day job provides basic security and benefits, while RM 2,000–5,000 in monthly freelance work offers income upside without full financial dependence.

 This de-risks the transition and tests your freelance viability before committing fully.